workgroupengineering/Documentation/tutorials/developing-for-mobile/ios/setting-up-your-developer-environment-for-ios.md

 ### Prerequisites&#x20;

-On a Mac you will need to have the latest version of acOS and Xcode installed.
+On a Mac you will need to have the latest version of macOS and Xcode installed.

 ### Install the SDK